gombedlm/NuName/README.md

     - Paste the copied URL into your web browser's address bar and press Enter.
     - Select the server you want to add the bot to from the dropdown list.
     - Click "Authorize" and complete any CAPTCHA prompts if necessary.
+4. Verify:
+After authorization, your bot will join the selected server.

 ### Dedicated Configuration
 1. Generate Invite Link: